SAP/jenkins-library/.github/CONTRIBUTING.md

 All pipeline library coding _must_ come with automated unit tests.

 Beside that we have an integration test suite.
-This test are not triggered during normal pull request builds.
-These tests are mandatory before a change can be merged.
-It is the duty of the team member of the SAP/jenkins-library project to execute these tests.
+The integration test suite is not triggered during normal pull request builds.
+Integration tests are mandatory before a change can be merged.
+It is the duty of a team member of the SAP/jenkins-library project to execute these tests.
-In order to trigger these test the `HEAD` commit of the branch associated with the PullRequest needs to be pushed under the branch pattern `it/.*` (recommanded naming conventioon `it/<Number of the pull request>.
-As a result the status `integration-tests` is pushed to github and will be shown in the pull request.
+In order to trigger the integration test suite the `HEAD` commit of the branch associated with the PullRequest needs to be pushed under the branch pattern `it/.*` (recommended naming convention `it/<Number of the pull request>.
+As a result the status `integration-tests` will be updated in the pull request.

 ### Documentation